Georgia prosecutor requests special grand jury in Trump election probe | Politics

 Georgia prosecutor requests special grand jury in Trump election probe

-The prosecutor for Georgia's biggest county on Thursday requested a special grand jury with subpoena power to aid her investigation into former President Donald Trump's efforts to influence the U.S. state's 2020 election results.
-In a letter to Fulton County's chief judge, District Attorney Fani Willis wrote that multiple witnesses being probed have refused to cooperate absent a subpoena requiring their testimony.
+In the letter, Willis said a special grand jury, which can subpoena witnesses, was needed because jurors can be impaneled for longer periods and focus exclusively on a single probe.
+During the Jan.
+2, 2021 call, the former Republican president urged Raffensperger to "find" enough votes to overturn his Georgia loss to Democrat Joe Biden.

 The prosecutor for Georgia's biggest county on Thursday requested a special grand jury with subpoena power to aid her investigation into former President Donald Trump's efforts to influence the U.S. state's 2020 election results.
+In a letter to Fulton County's chief judge, first reported by the Atlanta Journal-Constitution, District Attorney Fani Willis wrote that multiple witnesses being probed have refused to cooperate absent a subpoena requiring their testimony.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)